evanxuw/Primary-Care-Payment/README.md

 ## Description

 Understanding revenue is paramount for the financial well-being of various hospitals/clinics/programs.
-The financial class payor mix and the various departments and cost centers that make up Community Oriented Primary Care, Whole Person Integrated Care, Primary Care, and Specialty Care create a blended reimbursement schedule that is often difficult to understand outside of Finance and Accounting.
-Uncollected funds affect resources available to patients
+Uncollected funds decrease resources available to patients.
+In addition, different insurance systems and the various departments and cost centers create a blended reimbursement schedule that is often difficult to understand.
+Therefore, creating a system that is easily accessible to clinics and finance staff is essential.
+This project will be built in different phases.

 ## Getting Started